bbodenmiller/onebusaway-iphone-test-releases/README.md

 onebusaway-iphone-test-releases
 ===============================

-Stores unsigned compiled code from onebusaway-iphone CI
+Stores fake signed compiled code from onebusaway-iphone CI for users with jailbroken devices to test.
+Download zip file from the right.